calcmogul/controls-engineering-in-frc/README.md

 * Double check drivetrain J calculation.
 It doesn't include robot radius, which seems suspicious.
+* Add note about k subscript representing the kth timestep of a variable
+  * Subscripts in general denote iterations of a variable (e.g., x_1, x_2, x_n)
+* Explain how equation 10.1 results in equation 10.2
 * Makefile should pull frccontrol and rerun all Python scripts if new commits were added.
 If pull fails due to lack of internet, ignore it.
 * Add make flag for compiling without chapter heading images